 Bequia is only one-hour from Saint Vincent by ferry.
 So one way to reach Bequia is by flying to St. Vincent and then enjoying the ferry crossing (schedule here).
 We chose this option and started our Bequia vacation watching the silhouette of dolphins jumping next to the setting sun.
 The kids were tired, but suitably impressed.

-Our hotel — Bequia Beach Hotel (one of our all-time favorites) — made sure we had a seamless journey from the airport to ferry to hotel.
+Our hotel, the Bequia Beach Hotel (one of our all-time favorites), made sure we had a seamless journey from the airport to ferry to hotel.
 It was long journey, but they held our hand every step of the way.

 Bequia can also be reached by a 30-minute charter flight from either Barbados or St. Lucia.
 You can look for flights on SVG Air on Mustique Airways or on Grenadine Air.
 Or, you ca “fly in style” on Bequia Air’s 9-seat island hopper.

 I can’t think of many vacation destinations where getting around is part of the fun.
 But in Bequia our kids loved the pickup truck taxis.
 Our ten-month old was grinning and kicking each time we climbed aboard.
 It made it easy to pull them away from the pool for an adventure.